 \section{Sample selection}

-The $V-$band ASAS-SN Bright Supernova Catalogs \citep[][]{2017MNRAS.467.1098H, 2017MNRAS.471.4966H, 2017MNRAS.464.2672H, 2019MNRAS.484.1899H} report 1007 SNe observed between 2014 and 2017, of which 783 were discovered or recovered\footnote{By recovered, we mean an SN discovered first by another group that was later flagged in the ASAS-SN data.} by the survey.
+The $V-$band ASAS-SN bright supernova catalogs \citep[][]{2017MNRAS.467.1098H, 2017MNRAS.471.4966H, 2017MNRAS.464.2672H, 2019MNRAS.484.1899H} report 1007 SNe observed between 2014 and 2017, of which 783 were discovered or recovered\footnote{By recovered, we mean an SN discovered first by another group that was later flagged in the ASAS-SN data.} by the survey.
 Due to the high spectroscopic completeness of ASAS-SN in this period, $97\%$ of the discovered events were spectroscopically classified \citep{2019MNRAS.484.1899H}.
-For this study, we double checked the SN classifications and their associated spectra.
-We remove three events originally classified as ccSNe: PS16dtm, which is possibly a tidal-disruption event; ASASSN-17jz, an ambiguous nuclear event, possibly associated with an active galactic nucleus \citep{2022ApJ...933..196H}; and ASASSN-17qp, which was only found in $g-$band.
+For this study, we double-checked the SN classifications and their associated spectra.
+We removed three events originally classified as ccSNe: PS16dtm, which is possibly a tidal-disruption event (TDE); ASASSN-17jz, an ambiguous nuclear event, possibly associated with an active galactic nucleus \citep{2022ApJ...933..196H}; and ASASSN-17qp, which was only found in the $g$ band.

-As shown in Figure \ref{fig:pie_chart}, 578 ($73.6\%$) events are classified as SNe Ia and 207 ($26.4\%$) as ccSNe in the ASAS-SN catalogs.
+As shown in Fig. \ref{fig:pie_chart}, 578 ($73.6\%$) events are classified as SNe Ia, and 207 ($26.4\%$) as ccSNe in the ASAS-SN catalogs.
 Here, we analyze the 207 spectroscopically classified ccSNe found by ASAS-SN between UTC 2014-05-04.47 and UTC 2017-12-20.47.
-Of these, $60.4\%$ are SNe II, $21.7\%$ are SESNe, $16.9\%$ are interacting SNe, and 2 events ($1\%$) are SLSNe-I (although the nature of ASASSN-15lh is debated; see the discussion in Section \ref{sec:SLSN}).
-Among SESNe, $35.6\%$ are SNe IIb, $31.1\%$ are SNe Ib, $20.0\%$ are SNe Ic, $6.7\%$ are SNe Ic-BL and $6.7\%$ have ambiguous classifications and are labeled as SNe Ibc.
-For the interacting events, $85.7\%$ are SNe IIn and $14.3\%$ are SNe Ibn.
+Of these, $60.4\%$ are SNe II, $21.7\%$ are SESNe, $16.9\%$ are interacting SNe, and two events ($1\%$) are SLSNe-I (although the nature of ASASSN-15lh is debated; see the discussion in Sect. \ref{sec:SLSN}).
+Among the SESNe, $35.6\%$ are SNe IIb, $31.1\%$ are SNe Ib, $20.0\%$ are SNe Ic, $6.7\%$ are SNe Ic-BL, and $6.7\%$ have ambiguous classifications and are labeled as SNe Ibc.
+For the interacting events, $85.7\%$ are SNe IIn, and $14.3\%$ are SNe Ibn.